-From the beginning of time, our beautiful Lia has kept us on our toes and if you’ve followed me for a while you know I’ve been open about this.
-I’ve also shared her ADHD diagnosis and some tools and strategies we implemented in the past, to help her manage and learn how to manage and become a responsible young lady.
+From the beginning of time, our beautiful Lia has kept us on our toes and if you been following for a while, you know I’ve been open about this.
+I’ve also shared her ADHD diagnosis and some of the tools and strategies we implemented in the past, to help her manage and learn how to manage herself and hopefully become a responsible young lady.
 Now, I’m not going to lie and say all of it worked because we’re talking about a child here.
-I mean what child doesn’t have trouble focusing, listening and learning?
+I mean, what child doesn’t have trouble focusing, listening and learning?
 Luckily, we’re resilient parents and we live in an age where “there’s software or an app for that” and I thought it would be helpful to share what apps we’ve used and currently use (even though its a small list) to help us keep Lia off of SM, make sure she’s save, limit her screen time, and help her build her independence.

 To help with task/chore management and remind her of specific responsibilities on specific dates.
 A software we are all too familiar with, I’m sure.
 We have Alexa devices all throughout the house, specifically, Lia has an echo dot in her room.
 When she was younger, and before Alexa became a household member, we used lists and would place physical reminders throughout the house to help her stay on task and remind her of certain responsibilities on specific days.
 Fast forward to today, Lia uses Alexa as her personal assistant, by setting chore reminders specific to her for specific days and times.
 Depending on the reminder, she can set it to remind her on a specific device, tell it when to repeat, on what date and time, as well as set it to follow up.
 She also uses Alexa’s timers to help her stay on task with her chores, for example, if she’s washing a load of laundry, she will set a timer for the load time so she doesn’t forget and end up leaving the load in all day.